The-Marcy-Lab-School/problem-set-2_6/short-response.md

     1. `myObject[1];`
     2. `myObject[a];`
     3. `myObject.a;`
-Answer: Number 2 will raise an error because when using bracket notation you must use a quotations.
+Answer: Number 2 will raise an error because when using bracket notation you must use quotations.

 **2. What does the following code log?
 Why?
 (Be sure to run in the console after you make your prediction 😉)**
       ```javascript